 Longing for something to forgive.

-In this last stanza of the poem, the poet doesn’t present what is expected from it.
-It does talk about the reconciliation, but doesn’t give any permanent solution.
+In this last stanza of ‘Father to Son’, the poet doesn’t present what is expected from it.
+It does talk about the reconciliation but doesn’t give any permanent solution.
 The father is shown and left lamenting and complaining, but doesn’t want to provide any solution.

 About Elizabeth Jennings